ShadowDraco/frolics-chaos/README.md

 - ### Changelog

-  - sapphire's give you experience *levels* when consumed
+  - **sapphire**'s give you experience *levels* when consumed
     - plays a sound with volume and pitch relative to how many Sapphires in your hand!
-    - levels given will apply next time your experience updates from other sources
+    - levels given will apply next time your experience updates from other sources (don't know what made this happen)

   <br><br>

-  - added ruby blocks which do a lot of crazy and harmful things when destroyed but pay off when broken.
+  - added **ruby blocks** which do a lot of crazy and harmful things when destroyed but pay off when broken.

     - Bring player to "one" heart,
     - set on fire,